fcs-proj/FastCaloSim/README.md

 # FastCaloSim

-FasatCaloSim is an experiment-independent toolkit for the fast parametrised and ML-based simulation of electromagnetic and hadronic showers in (high energy) physics experiments implemented in C++.
+FastCaloSim is an experiment-independent toolkit for the fast parametrised and ML-based simulation of electromagnetic and hadronic showers in (high energy) physics experiments implemented in C++.

 More information can be found in the [documentation](https://fastcalosim.readthedocs.io/) and the [doxygen](https://jbeirer.github.io/FastCaloSim/index.html).

-# Building and installing
+# Quick Start

 FastCaloSim is developed in C++ and is build using [CMake](https://cmake.org).
 The following commands will clone the repository, configure, and build the library